SnowBroScott/possibly-a-hero-canonical/decision-log.md

 Each of the four classes has a corresponding mentor character who occupies a class-specific building in the city.
-These buildings exist from early progression but appear non-descript until the mentor relationship unlocks.
+These buildings exist from early progression but appear non-descript until the mentor relationship unlocks through class progression and playtime.
 At unlock, the building reveals what it actually is — hidden in plain sight.

 Mentor relationships unlock through class progression and playtime.
 Each introduction is native to its class and functions as a three-panel comic book